The Benefits of Raising Kids in Small Spaces

 7. Small Living Means Uber Creativity.
 If there’s one way to encourage or foster creativity in children, small space living is the key.
 Whether figuring out how to organize space with IKEA storage containers or building a bunkhouse in a Class A RV, small living means kids grow up with a front row seat to creativity.

 You can raise a family in a small space.
 Successfully.
 Happily.
 Safely.
 Peacefully.
 Without losing your mind.
+You don’t need to upgrade to a bigger space.
 Just ignore the crazy talk.